daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

     - `cmd/web_cmd.go`: Defines a `web` subcommand that runs the web application.
 - reqs/reqs.go: The top-level functions dealing with finding and discovering markdown and source code files
 - code/parsing.go: Reading and parsing markdown files
-- code/code.go: Reading and parsing source code files.
+- code/code.go: Handling of code tags.
 Reqtraq can use ctags or optionally libclang to obtain code references.
+- code/parsers/ctags.go: Reading and parsing source code files using ctags.
-- code/clang.go: Parsing the AST using libclang and collecting references to implementation and tests.
+- code/parsers/clang.go: Parsing the AST using libclang and collecting references to implementation and tests.
 - diff/diff.go: Comparison of ReqGraph objects
 - report/report.go: Generating html reports to save to disk or provide to a web server
 - matrix/matrices.go: Generating traceability tables to provide to a web server